 FRL in action: it even works in youth group

-Deborah Covert, Entrust executive assistant
+by Deborah Covert, Entrust executive assistant

 I’ve watched the youth at our church go glassy-eyed during lectures.
 Lecture-based learning has been our church’s primary approach to teaching our young people.